b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 sco(s)
 ```

-To me, they look similar to the ones produced by `Htests.OneWayANOVATest`
+To me, they look similar to the ones produced by `Ht.OneWayANOVATest`
 before, but go ahead scroll up and check it yourself.
 Anyway, under $H_{0}$ (all
 groups come from the same population) the F-statistic (so
 $\frac{groupMeanSq}{residMeanSq}$) got the